dannycab/stupidbookmarks/copilot_summary.md

 **StupidBookmarks** is a fast, minimalistic single-user bookmark manager built with FastAPI and Tailwind CSS.
 It's part of the "Stupid Apps" suite (alongside StupidRSS) and follows a "vibe coding" philosophy - freeform, improvisational, and experimental development style.

+### Recent Updates
+- ✅ Completed Issues #3 and #4: Implemented StupidRSS-style colors and improved tag filter visibility
+- 🔄 Merged feature branch `feature/ui-improvements` into main
+- 🧹 Cleaned up branch structure by removing completed feature branch
+- 🎯 All UI styling improvements are now in the main codebase

 ### Key Features
 - 🔖 Single-user bookmark management with auto-title fetching
 - 🏷️ Tag-based organization with visual tag cloud